Recycling Damaged, Expired and Unwanted Car Seats

 Waste Management and Minimisation Plan (2012) revised 2014

-At Council's May 2012 meeting, the Council's Waste Management and Minimisation Plan (2012) was adopted.
-This plan provides Hurunui District Council for the coming six years with objectives, policies and targets to enable residents, businesses, ratepayers and visitors to the district to be provided with highly effective, efficient, safe and cost effective waste management and minimisation services.
+At Council's May 2012 meeting, the Waste Management and Minimisation Plan (2012) was adopted.
+This plan provides council for the coming six years with objectives, policies and targets to enable residents, businesses, ratepayers and visitors to the district to be provided with highly effective, efficient, safe and cost effective waste management and minimisation services.

 The Waste Management and Minimisation Plan (2012) is available here.
 Waste Management and Minimisation Plan 2012